joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_Acc95_latest.ipynb)
+You're reading the report atm!
+Here is a link to my [project code](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_Acc95_latest.ipynb)

-### Data Set Summary & Exploration
+## Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
+### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799